 With Dr Nick Maluga, Orthopaedic Registrar, Nepean Hospital, Sydney, Australia

-Up to 70% of all Emergency Department (ED)presentations are musculoskeletal related.
-All junior doctors will have significant exposure to fractures, whether in ED or on an Orthopaedicrotation.
+Up to 70% of all Emergency Department (ED) presentations are musculoskeletally related.
+All junior doctors will have significant exposure to fractures, whether in ED or on an Orthopaedic rotation.
 It is essential to have a basic understanding of initial assessment and the management priorities in patients with trauma and fractures.

-Case 1 – You are working in the ED as junior doctor and you’re told about the next patient, a“29-year-old male, high speed trauma, obvious deformity to left leg, splint administered by paramedics.”
+You are working in the ED as a junior doctor and you’re told about the next patient, a “29-year-old male, high-speed trauma, obvious deformity to left leg, splint administered by paramedics.”
 What is your approach?

 If you enjoyed listening to this week’s podcast feel free to let us know what you think by posting your comments or suggestions in the comments box below.